Catalog

 After creating Catalog, we can manipulate tables through Catalog.

-You can use following code to create a table:
+You can use the following code to create a table:

 import (